dgamboa/lambda-cards/README.md

 Thanks for checking out the project.

+## Notes
-[^1]: You may run the backend server in a different port.
+[1] You may run the backend server in a different port.
 If you do, make sure to update your local API call in the [frontend action creator](https://github.com/dgamboa/lambda-cards/blob/main/frontend/src/actions/index.js).